aaronzr1/PhaseFinder/README.md

     - `import S4 as S4` (capitalization matters)
     - if nothing happens it was installed right
     - ^Z to exit
-- Install necessary python packages by running `pip3 install numpy matplotlib scipy`
+- Install necessary python packages by running `pip3 install numpy matplotlib scipy tqdm`

 <!-- ### MacOS Building From Scratch (for M1 Macbooks)
 - Install the Command Line Tools: `xcode-select --install`